 In 2017 Wastedland 2 traveled in a 15′ box truck on a epic self produced tour, landing in over 50 spaces across the U.S.A. – collaborating on site specific events with vandals, performers and artists at each stop and sharing the immersive install with thousands of individuals.
 Highlights included– illegal screenings in a West Oakland freight train yard & under a bridge in Kansas City, multiple shows with Superchief Gallery in L.A., NYC and a screening at Miami Art Basel (sponsored by Juxtapoz / Adidas) with skateboarders flying through the frame of the film for several hours.

 EXHIBITING ARTISTS INCLUDE: Adam VOID, Amy Smalls, Andrew H. Shirley, DARKCLOUDS, EKG, George Vidas, Greg Henderson, NOXER, RAMBO, Robin Drysdale, Ryan C. Doyle, SMELLS, UFO 907, William Thomas Porter, WOLFTITS and local Vandals (TBA).

-Written & Directed by Andrew H. Shirley Director of Photography David Vlasits Additional Camera Jeffrey Lacascio and Jason Summers Editor / VFX Lee Eaton SFX Design / Re-recording Mixer Mike Frank ADR Recording Jay McClain Artwork by UFO 907 Additional UFO Design / Construction Ryan C. Doyle and William Thomas Porter Musical Score by Craig Andersonic Music by Unstoppable Death Machines and more …
+CREW: Written & Directed by Andrew H. Shirley Director of Photography David Vlasits Additional Camera Jeffrey Lacascio and Jason Summers Editor / VFX Lee Eaton SFX Design / Re-recording Mixer Mike Frank ADR Recording Jay McClain Artwork by UFO 907 Additional UFO Design / Construction Ryan C. Doyle and William Thomas Porter Musical Score by Craig Andersonic Music by Unstoppable Death Machines and more …